StevenMayher/432-2022/quiz/quiz2/README.md

 # Quiz 2

+## When will the Quiz be available?

+When [the Calendar](https://thomaselove.github.io/432/calendar.html) says it will - at 5 PM on 2022-04-14.

+## What does the Quiz cover?

+The Quiz definitely includes materials from 432 classes **1-22**, plus all of *The Signal and the Noise* and all of Jeff Leek's *How To Be a Modern Scientist*.
+The Quiz does not include anything from Class 23, but may include things from Classes 24-25.
+Dr. Love will let you know.

 ## Deadline

 The Quiz is due when [the Calendar](https://thomaselove.github.io/432/calendar.html) says it is, at 9 AM on Tuesday 2022-04-19.
 Note this is a change (pushing the deadline back 12 hours) from what was originally posted.